learn-co-curriculum/dsc-map-multinomial-bayes/README.md

 ## Maximum A Posteriori Estimation

-Maximum A Posteriori Estimation (MAP) is similar to Maximum Likelihood Estimation, but extends this concept by allowing one to also account for prior beliefs regarding the distribution of the variable in question.
+Maximum A Posteriori Estimation (MAP) is similar to Maximum Likelihood Estimation but extends this concept by allowing one to also account for prior beliefs regarding the distribution of the variable in question.
 Recall Bayes theorem:

 $$ \large P(A|B) = \dfrac{P(B|A)(A)}{P(B)}$$